 - We believe that we can help create a healthier, more sustainable human environment by applying the lessons we are learning from building some of the world’s most successful high- and medium-frequency trading systems to a wider range of data sets.

-- The Level39 member fintech, the Company is a neocybernetics company using the new science and technology to revolutionise finance, insurance, transportation, shipping, and medicine in the United Kingdom and worldwide.
+- The Level39 member fintech, the Company is a neocybernetics company using the new science and technology to revolutionize finance, insurance, transportation, shipping, and medicine in the United Kingdom and worldwide.

 - We do this by implementing real-time ML/AI software for neocybernetic systems, providing education, and consulting services.